-Caroline Barron is an award-winning writer, manuscript assessor and editor, Otago Daily Times book reviewer, columnist, and board member of the Michael King Writers Centre.
-Her debut, RIPIRO BEACH: A Memoir of Life After Near Death (Bateman Books) is on shelves June 2020.
-She holds a Masters in Creative Writing from the University of Auckland (2015) plus a journalism degree, and, in a previous life, owned and ran Nova, a leading model and talent agency.
+Caroline Barron is an award-winning writer, manuscript assessor and editor, book reviewer, columnist, and board member of the Michael King Writers Centre.
+Her debut, RIPIRO BEACH: A Memoir of Life After Near Death (Bateman Books, May 2020) won the 2020 New Zealand Heritage Literary Award for Best Non-Fiction Book.
+She holds a Masters in Creative Writing from the University of Auckland (2015) plus a journalism degree and, in a previous life, owned and ran Nova, a leading model and talent agency.

 She has been a columnist for North & South, and her work has been published by Awa Wahine, NZ Author, Next, NZ Herald and more.
-As an editor and manuscript assessor (independently and for the NZSA), she has worked on more than thirty works of fiction and non-fiction.
+As an editor and manuscript assessor (independently and for the New Zealand Society of Authors, of which she is a member), she has worked on more than thirty works of fiction and non-fiction.

 Caroline resides between Auckland’s Point Chevalier and Northland’s Ripiro (Baylys) Beach, with her husband and two young daughters.